Rubus parvifolius

+Rubus parvifolius is a species of bramble native to Asia and Australia.
+It is commonly called Japanese bramble, Australian raspberry (in the United States), and native raspberry (in Australia).

+Description

+Rubus parvifolius is a scrambling shrub up to 2 m tall.
+The arching branches are armed with curved prickles.
+The young stems are finely pubescent, becoming hairless with age.
+The leaves are pinnate with 3 to 5 toothed leaflets.

+Numerous flowers appear in clumps at the end of stems, with red or pink petals.
+The red aggregate fruit is composed of globose drupelets 1 cm across, containing wrinkled pyrenes.

+Distribution and habitat

-Rubus parvifolius, called Japanese bramble, or Australian raspberry in the United States or native raspberry in Australia is a species of plant in the rose family.
-It is a scrambling shrub native to eastern Asia (China, Japan, Korea, Vietnam) and Australia.
+The species is native to eastern Asia (China, Japan, Korea, Vietnam) and Australia.
 It has also become naturalized in a few scattered locations in the United States.

-Rubus parvifolius is a shrub up to 2 meters tall with arching branches armed with curved prickles.
-Young stems are finely pubescent, becoming hairless with age.
-The leaves are pinnate with 3 to 5 toothed leaflets.
-Flowers are numerous, in clumps at the end of stems, and have red or pink petals.
-The red fruit is 1 cm wide.

 Uses

 The red fruit is pleasantly flavored and can be eaten raw or used in sauces and jams.
 The dried fruit are used in traditional Chinese medicine.